Finite quotients of abelian varieties with a Calabi-Yau resolution: Ruling out junior elements in codimension 4

 The proof involves general arguments which we will use later, hence we factor it into a general lemma.

-\lem[lem-generalGW]{Let $A$ be an abelian variety of dimension $n$, $G$ a group acting freely in codimension $2$ on $A$ without translations such that $A/G$ has a simply-connected crepant resolution $X$.
+\lem[lem-generalGW]{Let $A$ be an abelian variety of dimension $n$, $G$ a group acting freely in codimension $2$ on $A$, without translations.
+Assume moreover that $G$ is generated by junior elements, and that for any point $a\in A$, the stabilizer subgroup $\pstab(a)$ of $G$ is trivial, or generated by junior elements.
 Suppose that $g\in G$ fixes $0\in A$ and has order $d$.
-Let $W$ be the abelian subvariety of codimension $k$ in $A$ that $g$ fixes pointwise, and denote by $G_W$ the subgroup of $G$ generated by
+Let $W$ be the abelian subvariety in $A$ containing $0$ that $g$ fixes pointwise, and denote by $G_W$ the subgroup of $G$ generated by

 Then